IceWhaleTech/zorm/README.md

 - **Other advantages**:
   - More natural where conditions (only add parentheses when needed, compared to gorm)
   - In operation accepts various types of slices
-  - Migration from other ORM libraries requires no historical code modification, non-invasive modification
+  - Switching from other ORM libraries requires no historical code modification, non-invasive modification

 # Feature Matrix